 The manufacture of multi-layer printed circuit boards was a real game-changer for the industry, as the industry could now compress large circuits into a small area, thereby saving on space requirements.

 This in turn allowed for technologies to become smaller and as a result, more sleek and efficient.
 There was no more a need for one to carry around bulky pieces of hardware for any reason.
-One can actually notice this first hand if they observe the way technology evolved over the decades; the size of the technologies became increasingly small as the years went by, partly because a good portion of the wires being used were replaced by printed circuit boards.
+One can actually notice this firsthand if one observes the way technology evolved over the decades; the size of the technologies became increasingly small as the years went by, partly because a good portion of the wires being used were replaced by printed circuit boards.

 5. Energy Efficient